LouisdeBruijn/ProjectTextAnalysis/final_project/README.md

 java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -serverProperties server.properties -preload tokenize,ssplit,pos,lemma,ner,parse,depparse -status_port 9000 -port 9000 -timeout 15000 &

+### Other files ###

+The directory GPE/ contains the countries.txt and cities.txt.zip files needed for disambiguation between countries and cities for 'COU' and 'CIT' tags.

 # PTA #

 This directory includes all of our work for the Project Text Analysis final project of Group 11.
+Because we had to upload this zipped directory through Nestor we did not included the dev data and the stanford-corenlp-full-2018-10-05, but did decide to include our server properties.

 ## who did what
 - Friso :Wikification of entities